behan101/Threat-Hunt-Remote-Assistance/README.md

 **Flag Value:**
 `gab-intern-vm`
-2025-10-09T12:22:27.6514901Z
+`2025-10-09T12:22:27.6514901Z`

 **Detection Strategy:**
-Multiple alerts were issued indicating that multiple machines were spawning processes originating from the 'download' folders around the first half of October (10/01/2025 - 10/15/2025).
+Multiple alerts were issued indicating that multiple machines were spawning processes originating from the "downloads" folders around the first half of October (10/01/2025 - 10/15/2025).
 Common keywords among the discovered files included "desk", "help", "support", and "tool".
 The following query was used in Microsoft Defender to find any files associated with the keywords:

 **KQLQuery:**
 ```kql